DevMountain/react-5-mini/README.md

 ### Summary

 In this step, we'll set up Redux to actually execute actions.
-We'll start by creating action types and implementing increment/decrement logic
+We'll start by creating action types and implementing increment/decrement logic.

 ### Instructions